S.Korean companies offer employees COVID-19 vaccines at work

-Affiliates of the country's biggest conglomerate Samsung Group, including Samsung Electronics Co Ltd (005930.KS), Samsung Display and Samsung SDI Co Ltd (005930.KS), plan to offer vaccine doses to employees at work next month, the companies said on Tuesday.
+Affiliates of the country’s biggest conglomerate Samsung Group, including Samsung Electronics Co Ltd, Samsung Display and Samsung SDI Co Ltd, plan to offer vaccine doses to employees at work next month, the companies said on Tuesday.

-Other large companies registered to provide doses include chipmaker SK Hynix Inc (000660.KS) and panel maker LG Display Co Ltd (034220.KS), according to the companies.
-Under the plans only companies' own staff and stationed workers from suppliers are eligible for the vaccinations.
+Other large companies registered to provide doses include chipmaker SK Hynix Inc and panel maker LG Display Co Ltd, according to the companies.
+Under the plans only companies’ own staff and stationed workers from suppliers are eligible for the vaccinations.

 South Korea reported 595 new infections in the 24 hours up to midnight on Monday, bringing its tally to 156,167 cases, the Korea Disease Control and Prevention Agency said, with a death toll of 2,017.